 As is the case with Roku, Amazon ships their Fire TV Stick devices with Netflix already installed.
 All you have to do to get started is click the Netflix app.
 From there, you can either set up a new account or access your current one if you’re already a subscriber.

 Apple TV 2 and Apple TV 3 both come with Netflix pre-installed, but if you have an Apple TV 4 or Apple TV 4K, you’ll have to download Netflix from the Apple Store to get started.

-Netflix looks even better on an iPad, since it’s optimized to use the extra space afforded by the larger screen.
-The iTunes app has a four-out-of-five star rating, but most of the negative reviews don’t have much to say about the actual app – they’re just complaints about how the content library changes when you cross a Netflix region.
+Netflix looks even better on an iPad since it’s optimized to use the extra space afforded by the larger screen.
+The iTunes app has a 4/5 star rating, but most of the negative reviews don’t have much to say about the actual app – they’re mainly complaints about how the content library changes between Netflix regions.

 Netflix has partnered with a wide variety of smart TV makers, including Hisense, LG, Panasonic, Philips, Samsung, Sony and Toshiba.
 Smart TVs that are a part of Netflix’s “Netflix Recommended TV” program come equipped with a Netflix button on their remotes and Netflix preinstalled.